googleapis/google-cloud-php/Datastore/README.md

 This component is considered GA (generally available).
 As such, it will not introduce backwards-incompatible changes in any minor or patch releases.
 We will address issues and requests with the highest priority.

+### Compatibility with Google App Engine

+This component is compatible with PHP projects on Google App Engine in the Standard or Flexible environments.
+To maximize the performance of datastore operations in your app, we recommend the following configuration:
+1. PHP 7 runtime
+2. Require grpc via Composer
+3. Enable grpc.so and protobuf.so in your php.ini file
+4. Set your DatastoreClient object's 'transport' option to 'grpc'

+You are likely to experience less optimal datastore performance using the PHP 5 runtime.

 ### Next Steps

 1. Understand the [official documentation](https://cloud.google.com/datastore/docs/).